amunategui/amunategui.github.io/_posts/2014-10-08-sparse-matrix-glmnet.md

 ## 12 0.6667 0.6742 0.6815 0.6884 0.695
 ```

-The reason it returns many probability sets is because **GLMNET** fits the model for different regularization parameters at the same time.
-In order to get help us choose the best one, we can to use function ``cv.glmnet``.
+The reason it returns many probability sets is because ``glmnet`` fits the model for different regularization parameters at the same time.
+To help us choose the best prediction set, we can to use function ``cv.glmnet``.
 This will use cross validation to find the fit with the smallest error.
 Let's call cv.glmnet and pass the results to the ``s`` paramter (the prenalty parameter) of the ``predict`` function:

 ```r
 # use cv.glmnet to find best lambda/penalty - choosing small nfolds for cv due to…